What is A/B Testing? A Beginner's Guide

 Here are some vital points that you must remember while performing A/B testing:

 • Build a variant: when you take the A/B test, make sure that you build a variant.
-This variant is the modified version of your existing element or a webpage.
-For instance, if you are changing the homepage, modify the font style or images in your variant and keep the rest of the elements as it is
+This variant is the modified version of your existing element or webpage.
+For instance, if you are changing the homepage, modify the font style or images in your variant and keep the rest of the elements as it is.

 Benefits of A/B Testing